delta94/brandonskerritt.github.io/_posts/2018-02-11-algorithms.md

 bsearch(alist, i)
 ```

-This code is taken from [here](https://stackoverflow.com/questions/41883258/how-to-implement-a-binary-search).
-It's not essential to understand the Python code in order to understand the algorithm.

 This method may suit your book search better because books are normally sorted alphabetically!
 If you know the alphabet and the positional number of each letter you could easily find any author you wanted!